idnow/de.idnow.ios.sdk.spm/README.md

 ### Fat Framework Support

-In case you want to continue using fat framework, please get in touch with your IDnow representative.
+In case you want to continue using the fat framework, please get in touch with your IDnow representative.

 ### Compatibility Matrix

-Please refer to the following link to find information about compatibility, end-of-support (EOS) and end-of-life (EOL) dates pertaining to our products: [IDnow Compatibility Matrix: Browser & OS Compatibility guide](https://www.idnow.io/developers/compatibility-overview/)
+Please refer to the following link to find information about compatibility, end-of-support (EOS), and end-of-life (EOL) dates about our products: [IDnow Compatibility Matrix: Browser & OS Compatibility guide](https://www.idnow.io/developers/compatibility-overview/)